jrodriguezarc/Laboratorio1/README.md

 #Concepts
+##What is Rails?
+Rails is a web application development framework written in the Ruby language.
+It is designed to make programming web applications easier by making assumptions about what every developer needs to get started.
+It allows you to write less code while accomplishing more than many other languages and frameworks.
+Experienced Rails developers also report that it makes web application development more fun.

 ##Active Record
 **Active Record** is the M in MVC - the model - which is the layer of the system responsible for representing business data and logic.
 Active Record facilitates the creation and use of business objects whose data requires persistent storage to a database.
 It is an implementation of the Active Record pattern which itself is a description of an Object Relational Mapping system.